 I’ve always made cut biscuits because I like their shape.
 However, drop biscuits would eliminate the need to dirty another utensil and maybe minimize the amount of flour blowing around the kitchen.
 Are there other differences between the two types of biscuits, and is one preferable?

 I’m partial to rolled, cut biscuits, myself, and recently have been making them by request for one of my clients.
+(A favorite recipe of mine is Cheddar Cheese Biscuits.)
 The recipe I’ve been using calls for both baking powder and baking soda, and both milk and buttermilk (although I substitute yogurt for the buttermilk), and the biscuits are great.
 Although it’s simple – biscuits by definition should be simple — your question got me thinking about tweaking the ingredients and method for speed and convenience.

 Remembering I had a bag of self-rising flour in the basement, I pondered that using some of that plus heavy cream would bring down the number of ingredients drastically while still making a good biscuit.
 A little research showed I’m not the first to have thought of this.
 Nathalie Dupree, a well-known southern cook and cookbook author, has a recipe like this in her book Southern Biscuits.
 The biscuits are rolled and cut, though, and you’re asking about drop biscuits.